OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Introduction

 \section{Introduction}

 We hypothesize that solving multiple unsupervised tasks together, enables one to improve on the performance of the best methods that solve each individually.
 The underlying motivation is that in unsupervised learning, the structure of the data is a key source of knowledge and each task exposes a different aspect of it.
 We advocate for solving the various tasks in phases, where easier tasks are addressed first, and the other tasks are introduced gradually, while constantly updating the solutions of the previous sets of tasks.
 The method consists of multiple networks that are trained end-to-end and side-by-side to solve multiple tasks.
 The method starts from learning background image synthesis and image generation of objects from a particular domain.
 It then advances to more complex tasks, such as clustering, semantic segmentation and object removal.
-Finally, we show the model's ability to perform image to image translation.
+Finally, we show the model's ability to perform image-to-image translation.
 The entire learning process is unsupervised, meaning that no annotated information is used.
 In particular, the method does not employ class labels, segmentation masks, bounding boxes, etc. However, it does require a separate set of clean background images, which are easy to obtain in many cases.

-{\bf Contributions\quad} Beyond the conceptual novelty of a method that treats single-handedly multiple unsupervised tasks, which were previously solved by individual methods, the method displays a host of technical novelties, including: (i) a novel architecture that supports multiple paths addressing multiple tasks, (ii) employing bypass paths that allow a smooth transition between autoencoding and generation based on a random seed, (iii) employing a multiplicity of discriminators, each dedicated to a specific path, (iv) the alternating paths, which backpropogate three tasks in each batch, (v) the dual mixup, which employs two random numbers in order to interpolate between latent representations at one hand and between reconstructed and generated images on the other, (vi) an adversarial perceptual loss, (vii) GLU layer-normalization (appendix), and more.
-Due to each of these novelties, as demonstrated in the ablation studies, we obtain state of the art results compared to the literature methods in each of the individual tasks.
+{\bf Contributions\quad} Beyond the conceptual novelty of a method that treats single-handedly multiple unsupervised tasks, which were previously solved by individual methods, the method displays a host of technical novelties, including: (i) a novel architecture that supports multiple paths addressing multiple tasks, (ii) employing bypass paths that allow a smooth transition between autoencoding and generation based on a random seed, (iii) backpropagation through three paths in each iteration, (iv) mixup module, which applies interpolation between latent representations of the generation and reconstruction paths, and more.
+Due to each of these novelties, backed by the ablation studies, we obtain state of the art results compared to the literature methods in each of the individual tasks.